 Hazrati Abu Bakr Siddique, Islamic mosque in Queens, New York, United States.

-Hazrati Abu Bakr Siddique is a mosque in Queens that features separate prayer sections for men and women, along with dedicated spaces for ritual washing before worship.
-The building contains areas designed for daily prayers, religious ceremonies, and community gatherings throughout the week.
+Hazrati Abu Bakr Siddique is a mosque in the Queens borough of New York City, with separate prayer areas for men and women and dedicated spaces for ritual washing.
+The building is used for daily prayers, religious ceremonies, and community gatherings throughout the week.

 The community of curious travelers